MicrosoftDocs/azure-docs/articles/logic-apps/block-connections-connectors.md

 ## Create policy assignment

-Next, you need to assign the policy definition where you want the policy to apply, for example, to a single resource group, multiple resource groups, Azure Active Directory (Azure AD) tenant, or Azure subscription.
+Next, you need to assign the policy definition where you want to enforce the policy, for example, to a single resource group, multiple resource groups, Azure Active Directory (Azure AD) tenant, or Azure subscription.
 For this task, follow these steps to create a policy assignment:

 1. If you signed out, sign back in to the [Azure portal](https://portal.azure.com).
 In the portal search box, enter `policy`, and select **Policy**.